Monte dei Paschi in last ditch push to see through capital raise

 By Valentina Za and Giuseppe Fonte

-MILAN, Oct 7 (Reuters) - Monte dei Paschi di Siena's (MPS) plan to proceed with a capital raise is entering a decisive stage with CEO Luigi Lovaglio and the banks due to guarantee the sale still hammering out final details, people close to the matter said.
+MILAN, Oct 8 (Reuters) - Monte dei Paschi di Siena's (MPS) capital raising plan is entering a make-or-break stage with CEO Luigi Lovaglio and the banks due to guarantee the sale hammering out final details, people close to the matter said.

+MPS, which is 64% owned by the state after a 2017 bailout, is looking to raise up to 2.5 billion euros ($2.5 billion) by issuing new shares.

-MPS BMPS.MI aims to launch the new share issue for up to 2.5 billion euro ($2.5 billion) on Oct.
-17. That would allow it to raise funds in time to lay off staff under early retirement rules expiring at the end of November - barring new legislation to extend them.
+The share sale on Oct.
+17 would allow MPS BMPS.MI to raise funds to help pay for staff cuts under early retirement rules that expire at the end of November - barring new legislation to extend them.

-To meet its deadline MPS must approve the terms of the share issue at the very latest by the middle of next week, two people said.
+To meet the deadline MPS must approve the terms of the share issue at the very latest by the middle of next week, two people said.

-And before that it needs to secure the support of the eight banks that have made a preliminary commitment to mop up unsold shares.
+And before that it needs to secure the support of a group of eight banks that have made a preliminary commitment to mop up unsold shares.

 With markets gripped by fears about recession, inflation and war, the banks see the deal as too risky to undertake without a pre-commitment from cornerstone investors.